Friday 1 July 2022, 7pm

 - The Transcendence Orchestra

-- Simon Fisher Turner - 100% David Bowie DJ set
+- Alexander Tucker - 100% David Bowie DJ set

 Proud to present three days celebrating the life and work of the hugely influential British-Austrian musician and record-label head, Peter Rehberg, whose shocking and untimely death last year left such a hole in so many of the extended communities relating to OTO's programme.